Wrinkling and Haefliger structures: Wrinkling h-principles for R -microbundles

-The first is that Theorem \ref{thm:wrinklingEtaleParametric} produces families in the \'etale space of solutions that are individually continuous for the \'etale topology and Whitney continuous in the parameter.
+\Cref{cor:wrinklingEtaleParametric} produces families in the \'etale space of solutions that are individually continuous for the \'etale topology and Whitney continuous in the parameter.
 This means that whenever we pullback the universal solution in $\EtSol{M}$, we obtain families of principal $\GammaR$-bundles that are continuous for the Whitney topology, but not necessarily for the \'etale one.
-This is however precisely what the statement claims.
+This is however precisely what the statement claims. \end{proof}

-The second observation is that the Haefliger microbundles we construct are nonetheless defined via pullback using a wrinkled family of submersions.
-It follows that the Haefliger microbundles, without $\SR$-structure, form a concordance. $ $